bornthenord/hotpaws/README.md

 ## Tips and tricks
 Swap the Caps Lock and Fn keys (Settings -> Keyboard -> Shortcuts -> Modifier Keys).\
-Now, while holding Caps Lock, you can easily switch between "layers" as needed.
+Now, by holding down the Caps Lock key with your pinky, you can easily switch between "layers" as needed.